wasu-2/UserAssistParser/README.md

 - UserAssist keys record **GUI program usage** to power features like the Start Menu’s *Most Frequently Used* list.
 - They **do not** include non-GUI or silent/background programs.

+Once ran you will get a .CSV file, which then you can use TimeLine explorer to view the information.